irmen/cx16rockrunner/README.md

 - add ability to load BDCFF caves from disk files.
 - get rid of the bd1caves.p8 altogether when we can load the boulderdash01.bd levels from disk
 - fix the C64 slime permeability calculation, it's not rnd() > permeability? it's some form of AND ? " every bit has an equal value, more bits set to 1 means more delay."
+- add a help page in the game with gameplay instructions.
+- change the highscore tracking: 1 table per caveset, save it (in another dir?) a score file per caveset file.
 - touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
 - selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
 - easter egg (how to trigger?): replace butterfly with X16 logo